Charles B. Griffith

-Quentin Tarantino dedicated his film Deathproof to Griffith, whom he referred to as one of his main influences and called "the father of redneck cinema".
+Quentin Tarantino dedicated his film Death Proof to Griffith, whom he referred to as one of his main influences and called "the father of redneck cinema".

 Biography

 Early life

 Griffith was born into a family of actors and performers: his mother, Donna Damerel, and grandmother, Myrtle Vail, were actresses, his father was in vaudeville and his grandfather was a circus performer.
 His mother died in childbirth in 1941, and Griffith was raised by his grandmother and attended military school.

 He broke into the industry writing scripts for the radio serial, Myrt and Marge, in which his mother and grandmother had appeared as actresses.
 He then worked on the TV adaptation on the serial which ended up not being filmed.

 Meeting Roger Corman

 Griffith began writing film scripts, which an actor friend of his, Jonathan Haze showed to Roger Corman, who hired Griffith as a writer.
 He wrote two Westerns for Corman: Three Bright Banners, based on the Battle of Brownsville, and Hangtown.
 Neither was made, but Corman hired Griffith to do an uncredited rewrite on It Conquered the World (Griffith says he asked to take his name off).

 He received his debut credit with Gunslinger (1955), a Western about a female sheriff.
 He wrote the script with a partner, Mark Hanna, with whom he worked for the next few years, although Griffith later claimed that he did most of the writing while Hanna did the selling.

 "I got into the habit of writing very quickly without realising it and, because I was raised in a radio family, I didn't know that you were supposed to take a long time to write a film script", said Griffith.

 For the next six years Griffith was Corman's most regular screenwriter.
 He and Hanna wrote a science fiction film, Not of This Earth (1957) which proved popular.
 For Edward L. Cahn they did a Western, Flesh and the Spur (1957) then went back to Corman for The Undead (1957), based on the Bridey Murphy story.

 Griffith receives sole credit for Teenage Doll (1957), directed by Corman, which Griffith says he had to rewrite over night when censors objected.
 Also for Corman he rewrote Robert Wright Campbell's script for Naked Paradise (1957).
 Griffith would re-use the structure for this script on several other occasions.

 He and Corman had their biggest hit to date with Attack of the Crab Monsters (1957); Griffith was associate producer and had a small role.
 For Corman he adapted and expanded a TV play for Rock All Night (1957).
+According to Filmink "watching these early films, it’s clear Corman’s ability as director didn’t match Griffith’s as writer, but the fact is, Corman was the one who found and used Griffith."